-The airplane may be moved on the ground by the use of the nose wheel steering bar that is stowed below the forward ledge of the rear baggage compartment or by power equipment that will not damage or excessively strain the nose gear steering assembly.
-Towing lugs are incorporated as part of the nose gear fork.
+The airplane may be moved on the ground by the use of the nose wheel steering bar that is stowed in the rear baggage compartment or by power equipment that will not damage or excessively strain the nose gear steering assembly.
+The steering bar is engaged by inserting it into the nose wheel axle.